-Ceylon, Teardrop of India and the Pearl of the Orient – Sri Lanka has immense beauty.
+Ceylon, Teardrop of India and the Pearl of the Orient – do your medical electives in Sri Lanka and enjoy immense beauty.
 Explore the rolling tea plantations and national parks with exotic wildlife.

 This is a country that is moving on after the tragedy of the tsunami, but nonetheless offers many smiling faces, friendly people and delicious food.
-We are based in the southern province, about one hour south of Colombo, in the area around Galle.
+Our medical electives in Sri Lanka are based about 2 hours south of Colombo, in the area around Galle.

 (Forward your completed Volunteer Application Form so that we can hold your place)

-The medical elective placements are ideal for all medical and healthcare students and electives can be tailored to reflect your preferences, skills and experience.
-Medical students can shadow the consultants and senior doctors and join in the ward rounds, OPD clinics, theatre and surgical procedures.
-Available areas include neuro surgical and surgical oncology.
+The medical electives in Sri Lanka are ideal for all medical and healthcare students and electives can be tailored to reflect your preferences, skills and experience.
+Medical students can shadow the consultants and senior doctors and join in the ward rounds, OPD clinics, operating theatre and surgical procedures.
+Available areas include neuro surgery and surgical oncology.
 Less experienced students can observe and shadow in the busy emergency unit.
-We ask volunteers to remain proactive and flexible.
+O&G Placements are also available in the nearby maternity hospital.
+We ask students to remain proactive and flexible.

 The hospital is open 24 /7 however students are expected to work from 8:00 am to 4:00 pm with a one hour lunch break (usually 12 noon to 1:00 pm).
 As with any rotation, attendance at morning rounds, conferences, and clinics is recommended.
 Conservative dress, appearing neat, clean and professional is always appreciated.
 Please take a stethoscope and a copy of your CV for the staff in Sri Lanka.

 You may also volunteer to perform health check-ups on students at the local school, orphanages, disabled community centre and senior citizens at an aged care facility.
 Local nursing students also appreciate your assistance with their English lessons – particularly with medical terminology!
-Volunteers are asked to remain flexible and use their initiative in order to get the most out of this placement.
+Please remain flexible and use initiative in order to get the most out of this placement.

 Other Volunteer Programs